tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 <center><img src="/content/images/2016/12/triund2.jpg"></center>

 The initial wider and plain track gave way to a much narrow and harder path.
-We had our moments where we had an extremely beautiful view of McLeodGanj in front of us and there were times when Deveraj would almost collapse (blackout if you may) due to fatigue.
+We had our moments where we had an extremely beautiful view of McLeodGanj in front of us and there were times when Devaraj would almost collapse (blackout if you may) due to fatigue.
 He has a heart condition which he didn't tell me before.
 But never the less.

 <center><img src="/content/images/2016/12/triund3.jpg"></center>

-There were 3-4 shops placed (2 were closed the day we visited) at the edge of the path where you could buy chocolates, water bottles and maggi.
+There were 3-4 shops placed (2 were closed the day we visited) at the edge of the path where you could buy chocolates, water bottles and Maggi.
 They sold things at 2x the MRP but I think this is justified.

 The only means of taking goods up the hill are donkeys.
 Each donkey costs 800 INR a per trip from the campsite to the hill top.